Skip to main content

 “After much deliberation, reflection, and engagement with our community, it is clear there is no longer a pathway for this approach for the 2025-26 school year,” Jones wrote.
 “This decision was not made lightly and reflects the Board and my shared priority: the needs and well-being of our students, families, and community.”

-The school board will vote to formally approve the move on Tuesday.
-As part of that vote, the board will cancel the legally-required public hearings that had been scheduled for early next month.
+The school board unanimously approved the move Tuesday.
+As part of that vote, the board also canceled the legally-required public hearings that had been scheduled for early next month.

-Jones’ announcement comes after months of controversy and many twists and turns since he first revealed a plan in September to close as many as 21 elementary and K-8 schools.
+This comes after months of controversy and many twists and turns since Jones first revealed a plan in September to close as many as 21 elementary and K-8 schools to save up to $31.5 million.

 RELATED: Seattle names 21 public schools to possibly close